IRT-Open-Source/scf/README.md

 representation that can be used for further processing with XML technologies or for debugging purposes.

+#### SRTXML2SRT
+The SRTXML2SRT module converts an XML representation of SRT to an SRT text file.

 #### SRTXML2TTML
 The SRTXML2TTML XSLT transforms an XML representation of an SRT file into a TTML file, using a user-provided TTML template file.
 Hereby the template serves as a base for the conversion output into which the converted subtitles are inserted.

+Note that the SRT format is not based on a common official standard, but is a community driven format.

 ### Tests